 Both the turnaround and test design time is lower for Robotic Process Automation.
 The reason is pretty simple: RPA barely needs any complex programming or testing process.
 The result is that the RPA is beneficial in terms of overall time to market.

 Another major positive of Robotic Process Automation is its immense scalability.
 In RPA, hundreds, if not thousands, of bots are assigned the specified tasks.
-As the bots live inside virtual machines, you the administrator do not need to worry about the system getting overloaded.
+As the bots live inside virtual machines, the administrator does not need to worry about the system getting overloaded.

-In the traditional automation in contrary, the capabilities of the machines are immensely important.
+In traditional automation, on the contrary, the capabilities of the machines are immensely important.
 You certainly need physical machines with a considerable amount of processing power for parallel computing.

 Now comes one of the most important aspects of this Robotic Process Automation vs traditional automation duel: the operating cost.
 In general, RPA costs more in the initial phase compared to traditional automation.
 But think of RPA as your Arabian horse; it’s going to prove its usefulness only over the long haul.
 It can save you and your organization a hefty amount of time as well as money.